lewie9021/appdriver/docs/api/matchers.md

 # Matchers

-Matchers define how elements are found.
+Matchers define how elements are located.
 There are several ways of searching for elements in the tree such as `by.label` and `by.text`.
 What's important is that you use a strategy that is reliable in your application and won't change often.

 ### Examples